The Most Popular Tourist Hotspots in London

 Big Ben has the most hashtags on Instagram compared to any other London attraction.
 It rightly takes first place!

 We'd love to hear which London attraction or landmark is your favourite photo opportunity!
-Share your thoughts at tweet us @Original_Tour.
+Share your thoughts or tweet us at @Original_Tour.